Analyzing Tokyo Electron (OTCMKTS:TOELY) & FTC Solar (NASDAQ:FTCI)

 Tokyo Electron (OTCMKTS:TOELY) and FTC Solar (NASDAQ:FTCI) are both computer and technology companies, but which is the better business?
 We will compare the two businesses based on the strength of their profitability, earnings, risk, valuation, institutional ownership, dividends and analyst recommendations.

-This table compares Tokyo Electron and FTC Solar’s revenue, earnings per share and valuation.
+This table compares Tokyo Electron and FTC Solar’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue